 Let's begin this tour in the city of Creston - a retreat for outdoor adventurers, foodies, creative souls and lovers of the land.
 Enjoy a tour, pick your own fruit, taste cheese, meet the cows, browse the art studios, view the murals, sample at the wineries and brewery.

 Explore Creston's history at the Creston Museum.
 The museum is housed in a stone house built by a master stone mason.
-The Creston Wildlife Centre offers 17,000 acres of lush wetland habitat and guided tours, wildlife viewing, boardwalk strolls and an interpretive centre.
+The Discovery Centre offers 17,000 acres of lush wetland habitat and guided tours, wildlife viewing, boardwalk strolls and an interpretive centre.

 A Farmers Market takes place from May to December showcasing a dynamic blend of vendors offering produce, arts & crafts and entertainment.

 Creston to Crawford Bay, 78 km / 48 mi north on Hwy #3A.

 Highway 3A is a popular touring route alongside Kootenay lake and includes a number of quaint communities: Wynndel, Sanca, Boswell, Gray Creek, Riondel and Kootenay Bay Ferry Landing.
 It is easily one of the most scenic stretches in Canada.

 Crawford Bay is home to one of the most vibrant and eclectic artisan groups in all of British Columbia.
 There are numerous quaint and tucked-away studios to visit.
 Blacksmithing, weaving, broom making, copper enameling, glass blowing, pottery; it's all here!

 Kootenay Lake Ferry is a free ride and also the longest in the world.